 The crystalline jewels of my sweet, sticky toffee speak of my own desire to hold onto girlishness, as time slowly dissolves their sharp edges and angled curves.
 As the heavy weight of femininity presses down upon them they ooze into formlessness, lost within the great expanse of their maturing flesh.

-Image credit: Lipids of time, 2014, Lo Liddell (Toffee) – Photographer: Daniel Bradburn
+Image credit: Lipids of time, 2014, Prefix-poly.
+(Toffee) – Photographer: Daniel Bradburn